-- 1. Invoices are approved for payment by the HT/SBM signing them. - 2.
-Invoices are inputted by the SBMA. - 3.
+- 1. Invoices are input by the Office Assistant. - 2.
+Invoices are approved for payment by the HT signing them. - 3.
 Payment schedule is downloaded from FMS ready for payment. - 4.
-A Bank Transfer is made by the SBM and payment confirmation is downloaded. - 5.
-HT signs the Payment Confirmation which is supported by the invoices.

-^{} Bank Transfers from the school bank accounts are only made by the SBM
+A Bank Transfer is setup by the SBM and payment confirmation printed. - 5.
+HT to dual authorise payments online - 6.
+HT signs the Payment Confirmation which is supported by the invoices. - Bank Transfers from the school bank accounts are only setup by the SBM/DHT/HT